kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ## Version History

+**v7.1 (May 2025)**
+- New credit route on Taris to afford two additional Computer Spikes
+- New grenade route and strats for Brejik and Calo on Taris
+- New hacking in the Taris Sith Base to skip electrocuting the barracks
+- New XP route through Manaan and Tatooine to reach level 9 for Bandon
+- Slightly modified stim route and shopping on Manaan
+- New Vulkar Spawn skips in Lower City
+- New Leviathan Bridge strats, including the Saul Karath fight
+- New Leviathan escape trick
+- Small timesave in the Jedi Enclave with T3
+- Optional grenade strat for sewers rancor
+- New shopping plan for early Alacrity

 **v7.0 (January 2025)**
 - New planet order that does Tatooine 2nd and Korriban 3rd
 - New Scoundrel build for Sneak Attack II and employing Auto-Level Attributes